dbolgheroni/splitbill/README.md

     erin           60.00
     $

-At the end of the event, Alice is owing 112.50 dollars, Bob is owing 82.50 dollars and Dan is owing 22.50.
-Carol and Erin paid most of the expenses, and each one should receive 157.50 dollars and 60.00 dollars, respectively.
+At the end of the event, Alice is owing $112.50, Bob is owing $82.50 and Dan is owing $22.50.
+Carol and Erin paid most of the expenses, and each one should receive $157.50 and $60.00, respectively.
 It's up to you to decide who pays who.

 An experimental awk version called *sb* is also available with the same functionality.